afreemanio/mosaicMaker/README.md

 ## About The Project

-This is a Python project created for my Winter 2021 Semester at the King's University.

-Specifically, this is my final project for CMPT450: Image Processing.
+This is a Python project created for my Winter 2021 Semester at the King's University, my final project for CMPT450: Image Processing.

 It creates photomosaic images from all images in the "inputImages" folder, based on tiling the specified input on the command line, and saves everything to the outputImages folder.